-Preparing Admissions Officers to Use the Dashboard
+Preparing admissions officers to use the Dashboard

-Prior to participating in the study, admissions officers received a brief orientation of the Dashboard.
+Prior to participating in the study, admissions officers received a brief orientation of the Dashboard, and where possible, were provided with the aggregate admissions rates of sampled students.
 We show an example of this orientation in Appendix A. The orientation highlights that the Dashboard is designed to help readers with the holistic review process, and to provide new information about environmental context.
 This orientation did not explicitly draw attention to any specific piece of information, but it did emphasize the importance of understanding applicants' high school and neighborhood contexts.
-Additionally, admission readers completed a pre-study survey that asked questions about their approaches to holistic admissions review and how environmental context factored into their recent official reviews.12
+Additionally, admission readers completed a pre-study survey that asked questions about their approaches to holistic admissions review and how environmental context factored into their recent official reviews.11